 The Company is either vigorously defending such proceedings or intends to in respect of any further claims that may be advanced.
-Notwithstanding that the Company considers that all such claims are, and would be, without merit, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
-The aggregate investment by the Company's clients who have standstill agreements in place in respect of these products, and for whom such information is available, is estimated to be approximately 10.0 million (£6.0 million).
-The aggregate initial tax deferral amount realized by the Company's clients who have standstill agreements, in respect of these products when they were purchased during the period from 2006 to 2009, is estimated to be less than 15.0 million.
+Notwithstanding that the Company considers that all such claims are, and would be, without merit, the Company may be required to record a provision for an adverse outcome, which could have a material adverse effect on the Company's financial position.
+The aggregate investment by the Company's clients who have standstill agreements in place in respect of these products, and for whom such information is available, is estimated to be approximately \$10.0 million (£6.0 million).
+The aggregate initial tax deferral amount realized by the Company's clients who have standstill agreements in respect of these products when they were purchased during the period from 2006 to 2009, is estimated to be less than \$15.6 million (£9.0 million).

-Enforcement by HMRC (the U.K. taxation authority), the outcome of litigation in respect of the taxation of other similar products sold by other financial advisors and settlements reached with HMRC by some investors may result in tax liabilities to the purchasers of these products in excess of the initial tax deferral amount.
-As at the date of these audited annual consolidated financial statements, civil claims have been issued by current and former clients, and one former client is involved in pre-action correspondence under the relevant pre-action protocol.
-All the claims (or potential claims) notified to the Company have been defended or denied.
-The potential tax liability for those clients engaged in the issued civil claims and pre-action correspondence, which is in addition to the initial tax deferral amount, is estimated to be less than \$18.0 million (\pounds 10.8 million) plus other potential costs (such as interest).
-For those clients not currently engaged in issued civil claims or pre-action correspondence that could assert a tax liability against the Company, the potential tax liability which is in addition to the initial tax deferral amount is estimated to be approximately \$5.0 million (£3.0 million).
+Enforcement by HMRC (the U.K. taxation authority), the outcome of litigation in respect of the taxation of other similar products sold by other financial advisors, and settlements reached with HMRC by some investors may result in tax liabilities to the purchasers of these products in excess of the initial tax deferral amount.
+As at the date of this AIF, civil claims have been issued by current and former clients.
+All the claims (or potential claims) notified to the Company have been deferred or denied.
+The potential tax liability for those clients engaged in pre-action correspondence and the issued civil claims, which is in addition to the initial tax deferral amount, is estimated to be less than \$18.7 million (£10.8 million), plus other potential costs (such as interest).
+For those clients not currently engaged in the issued civil claims and pre-action correspondence that could assert a tax liability against the Company the potential tax liability, which is in addition to the initial tax deferral amount, is estimated to be approximately \$5.2 million (£3.0 million).